Write us

 History of the Qoricancha

-According to many chroniclers, the first to build a temple in honor of the sun were the original inhabitants of Cusco, the “Ayamarcas”, initially calling it “Inticancha”.
-This ethnic group was a population that inhabited Cusco approximately in the 13th century, before the beginning of the expansion of the Inca Empire, having a great rivalry with the Incas, however, they were defeated and annexed to the Tahuantinsuyu in the government of the Inca Wiracocha.
+According to several chroniclers, the first to build a temple in honor of the Sun were the ancient inhabitants of Cusco: the ayamarcas.
+This ethnic group inhabited the region in approximately the 13th century, long before the expansion of the Inca Empire, and originally called it Inticancha.
+Their relationship with the Incas was marked by a strong rivalry, but they were finally conquered and integrated into the Tahuantinsuyo during the reign of Inca Wiracocha.

-Qoricancha is located in the city center, at the intersection of Av.
-El Sol and Calle Santo Domingo, just two blocks from the Plaza de Armas of Cusco.
+The Qoricancha is located right in the historic center of Cusco, at the intersection of El Sol Avenue and Santo Domingo street, just two blocks from the Plaza de Armas.
+Its easy access makes it a must-see for any traveler touring the imperial city.

 Attractions of Coricancha